 Choose energizing tasks at home too.
 If you love to bake, get that apron out and do it!
 If you enjoy teaching sports, lace up those shoes and volunteer to coach your kids sports team.
 Life is too short to not do what brings you joy.

+The last of the 3 pillars of health is emotional health.
 Emotional intelligence is the first step to addressing our emotional health.
 Emotional intelligence means you are aware of your feelings and what is contributing to those feelings.

 Nurse practitioners require a high level of emotional intelligence.
 Many times, we have to keep our own biases away while we treat patients.
 We should listen to the patient and avoid any preconceived or judge mental thoughts.
 We have to keep our own emotions in check while we are at work.